A Converse Robust-Safety Theorem for Differential Inclusions: Introduction

 \subsection{Background}

-The converse safety and robust-safety problems pertain to showing the existence of a barrier function candidate verifying conditions guaranteeing safety and robust safety.
-Interestingly, it is shown in \cite{9705088} that, in general, the existence of a smooth barrier certificate is not necessary for safety.
-Alternatively, time-varying barrier functions and appropriate infinitesimal conditions are shown in the aforementioned reference to be necessary as well as sufficient for safety.
-In the context of robust safety, \cite{wisniewski2016converse} solved the converse robust-safety problem via constructing a smooth barrier certificate for systems on smooth and compact manifolds, when the right-hand side is single valued and smooth, and when the initial and unsafe sets are compact and disjoint.
-In \cite{ratschan2018converse}, when the right-hand side is smooth and single valued, the complement of the unsafe set is bounded, and the closures of the initial and unsafe sets are disjoint, robust safety is shown to be equivalent to the existence of a smooth barrier certificate.
-In particular, to prove the converse robust-safety theorem in \cite{ratschan2018converse}, the reachable set from the initial set and along the solutions to the perturbed system, denoted by $K_{\bar{\epsilon}}$, is introduced, where the subscript $\bar{\epsilon}$ stands for the perturbation term added to the system's right-hand side.
-After that, a barrier function candidate is defined as the time-to-impact function with respect to the boundary of the set $K_{\bar{\epsilon}}$.
-Such a function is show to be a valid barrier candidate, although being only continuous, and is strictly decreasing along the solutions to the original system provided that $\bar{\epsilon}$ is a robustness margin.
-Then, a smooth barrier function is deduced under boundedness of the safe set and using the density of the class of smooth functions.
+Converse safety and robust-safety problems pertain to show the existence of a barrier certificate for safety and robust safety, provided that the system is safe and robustly safe, respectively.

+\begin{itemize} \item In the context of safety, it is shown in \cite{9705088} that, in general, the existence of a continuous barrier certificate is not necessary for safety, unless special cases are considered \cite{prajna2005necessity}.
+Alternatively, time-varying barrier certificates are introduced and their existence is shown in \cite{9705088} to be necessary as well as sufficient, under some assumptions on the system. \item In the context of robust safety, \cite{wisniewski2016converse} solved the converse robust-safety problem by constructing a smooth barrier certificate for systems defined on smooth and compact manifolds, provided that the system's dynamics are represented by a smooth single-valued map, the initial and unsafe sets are compact and disjoint, and a \textit{Meyer} function exists.

+\item In \cite{ratschan2018converse}, when the system's dynamics are represented by a smooth single-valued map, the complement of the unsafe set is bounded, and the closures of the initial and unsafe sets are disjoint, robust safety is shown to be equivalent to the existence of a smooth barrier certificate.
+In particular, to prove the converse robust-safety theorem in \cite{ratschan2018converse}, the reachable set, denoted by $K_{\bar{\epsilon}}$, along the solutions to a perturbed version of the system starting from the initial set is introduced, where the subscript $\bar{\epsilon}$ stands for the perturbation term added to the original-system's dynamics.
+After that, a barrier function candidate is defined, at any point in the state space, as the first to impact the boundary of the set $K_{\bar{\epsilon}}$ by a solution starting from that point.
+Such a function is shown to be a valid barrier function candidate.
+Although being only continuous, it is shown to be strictly decreasing along the solutions to the original system, when $\bar{\epsilon}$ is a robustness margin.
+After that, a smooth barrier certificate is deduced using boundedness of the safe set and the density property of the class of smooth functions in the space of continuous functions.